 How to Buy Cheese at the Grocery Store

 If there’s no cheese shop in your area, you can still pick up quality cheese at a variety of price points.
 Some supermarket chains, like Whole Foods and Wegmans, feature staffed cheese counters, while others, like Trader Joe’s, offer a wide variety of pre-cut wheels.
-(While fresh cuts are generally better quality, pre-cuts will do in a pinch.)

 If you don’t have one of these stores nearby, look for the specialty cheese case at your local grocer.
 It’s often a wide, open-topped cooler or circular display separate from the dairy case (which is where you’ll find items like block cheddars and bags of pre-sliced and pre-shredded cheeses).

 How to Buy Cheese Online

 No matter what kind of in-person shopping options are available to you, you can still buy tons of amazing cheese online.
 Peruse our online cheese shop, where we sell a variety of cow, goat, and sheep milk cheeses sourced directly from American artisan cheesemakers.
 It’s easy to filter styles based on your preferences, and you can purchase individual pieces or buy bundles that show off several styles from a single maker.